tate-it/energy-toolbox/tasks/prd-sii-xml-generator.md

 1. **As an internal marketer**, I can complete a simple wizard without reading the SII spec so that I can quickly prepare a new commercial offer.
 2. **As an internal marketer**, I can download a SII-compliant XML file for each offer created so that I can submit it to the regulator with confidence.
+3. **As an internal marketer**, I can share my work-in-progress offer via URL so that colleagues can review or continue editing.
+4. **As an internal marketer**, I can refresh the page without losing my progress so that I can work without fear of data loss.

 ## 4. Functional Requirements

 ### 4.1 General Requirements

 1. **Step-by-Step Wizard** – The system SHALL guide the user through all required SII sections using a stepper UI component (see Technical Considerations).
-2. **Inline Validation** – Each field SHALL validate length, datatype, enumerated values, and conditional logic.
-Errors MUST display next to the offending field.
+2. **Inline Validation** – Each field SHALL validate length, datatype, enumerated values, and conditional logic using Zod schemas.
+Errors MUST display next to the offending field and revalidate on mount/changes.
 3. **XML Preview** – The system SHALL render a live, read-only XML preview that updates on each form change.
 4. **Download XML** – The system SHALL allow the user to download the generated XML file using the naming convention `<PIVA_UTENTE>_<AZIONE>_<DESCRIZIONE>.XML`.
-5. **Client-Side Execution & Persistence** – All logic (form state, validation, XML generation) SHALL run fully in the browser with **no backend storage**.
-Wizard state MUST persist across page refreshes and shareable URLs by encoding state in the location bar using the **NuQS** library (type-safe URL query-string storage).
+5. **Client-Side Execution & URL State** – All logic (form state, validation, XML generation) SHALL run fully in the browser.
+Wizard state MUST persist entirely in the URL using **NuQS** with JSON serialization per step.
+Each step's data SHALL be stored as a separate URL parameter (e.g., `?s1={...}&s2={...}`).
+6. **Abbreviated Field Names** – To optimize URL length, the system SHALL use abbreviated field names in URL parameters and remap them to full names internally using NuQS key mapping.
+7. **Performance Optimization** – The system SHALL implement:
+   - Debounced input changes before URL updates
+   - Batch multiple field updates into single URL updates
+   - Use `shallow: false` updates only when necessary
+   - Save state to URL only before navigating to next step
+8. **State Management** – The system SHALL:
+   - Only include fields that differ from defaults using `clearOnDefault: true`
+   - Provide both "Clear All" and "Reset to Defaults" options
+   - Allow sharing URLs that restore the exact wizard state
-6. **Accessibility** – The wizard SHOULD support keyboard navigation and screen-reader labels.
+9. **Accessibility** – The wizard SHOULD support keyboard navigation and screen-reader labels.

+### 4.2 URL State Structure

+The system SHALL organize state in the URL using the following pattern:
+- `?s1={step1Data}&s2={step2Data}&...&s18={step18Data}`

+Each step parameter SHALL contain a JSON object with abbreviated field names.
+Example field name mappings:
+- PIVA_UTENTE → piva
+- COD_OFFERTA → cod
+- TIPO_MERCATO → tm
+- OFFERTA_SINGOLA → os
+- TIPO_CLIENTE → tc
+- DOMESTICO_RESIDENTE → dr
+- TIPO_OFFERTA → to
+- TIPOLOGIA_ATT_CONTR → tac
+- NOME_OFFERTA → nome
+- DESCRIZIONE → desc
+- DURATA → dur
+- GARANZIE → gar

+### 4.3 Validation Architecture

+1. **Zod Schemas** – Each step SHALL have a corresponding Zod schema that validates all fields according to SII requirements.
+2. **Real-time Validation** – Fields SHALL validate on blur and display errors inline.
+3. **Step Validation** – Before proceeding to the next step, the current step MUST pass validation.
+4. **No URL Error State** – Validation errors SHALL NOT be stored in the URL; they SHALL be recalculated on mount and field changes.

 ### 4.2 Detailed Field Requirements